-Sub-Antarctic Stock (HAK 1 South of Otago Peninsula)
+• Sub-Antarctic Stock (HAK 1 South of Otago Peninsula)

-Trajectory over time of spawning biomass (absolute, and $B_0$ , with 95% credible intervals shown as broken lines) for the Sub-Antarctic hake stock from the start of the assessment period in 1975 to 2011 (the final assessment year).
-The management target (40% $B_0$ , solid horizontal line) and soft limit (20% $B_0$ , dotted horizontal line) are shown on the right-hand panel.
+Trajectory over time of spawning biomass (absolute, and $\% B_0$, with 95% credible intervals shown as broken lines) for the Sub-Antarctic hake stock from the start of the assessment period in 1975 to 2014 (the final assessment year).
+The management target (40% B_0 , solid horizontal line) and soft limit (20% B_0 , dotted horizontal line) are shown on the right-hand panel.
 Years on the x-axis indicate fishing year with "1995" representing the 1994-95 fishing year.
-Biomass estimates are based on MCMC results.
+Biomass estimates are based on MCMC results from the base model.